shubhamd/biojs_exp/README.md

 biojs_exp
 =========
-Repo created to understand the structure of a generic component.
+Repo created to understand the structure of a generic component and to experiment with D3.js